roaked/roaked.github.io/content/docs/1design/3pmec/_index.md

 - 3. Welding of the top flange.
 - 4. Welding of the rail.
 - 5. Welding of the lateral reinforcements.
-- 6. Welding of the base fixing."
+- 6. Welding of the base fixing.

 The welding for the first, third, and fourth steps will be conducted using the Submerged Arc Welding process.
 This method is advantageous due to the substantial length of the welding bead, allowing for automation of the equipment carrying out the operation.
 The welding for the remaining steps will be executed using TIG (Tungsten Inert Gas) welding.
 The required equipment will be operated by a skilled worker.